Akarsha25/info_arch_aws/README.md

-**Road safety Insights**
+                                         Road safety Insights

-**Objective**
+Objective:

-Identify common causes of traffic collisions.
+•	Identify common causes of traffic collisions.
-Determine high-risk locations and times for traffic accidents.
+•	Determine high-risk locations and times for traffic accidents.
-Examine factors contributing to collisions, such as weather, traffic control, and driver/pedestrian behavior.
+•	Examine factors contributing to collisions, such as weather, traffic control, and driver/pedestrian behavior

-**Goal**
+Goal:

-Use data analysis to support traffic safety measures.
+•	Use data analysis to support traffic safety measures.
-Inform policy decisions to reduce accidents and improve road safety.
+•	Inform policy decisions to reduce accidents and improve road safety.
-Highlight trends that may indicate potential risk factors or areas for improvement.
+•	Highlight trends that may indicate potential risk factors or areas for improvement

-**Insights**
+Insights:

-Collision Patterns: Most common types of collisions, e.g., rear-end, angle, or single-vehicle crashes.
+•	Collision Patterns: Most common types of collisions, e.g., rear-end, angle, or single-vehicle crashes.
-Risk Factors: Factors that increase the risk of collisions, including weather, traffic control, driver substance abuse, or distracted driving.
+•	Risk Factors: Factors that increase the risk of collisions, including weather, traffic control, driver substance abuse, or distracted driving.
-High-Risk Locations: Locations with a high frequency of collisions.
+•	High-Risk Locations: Locations with a high frequency of collisions.
-Injury Severity: Trends in the severity of injuries and factors contributing to serious or fatal injuries.
+•	Injury Severity: Trends in the severity of injuries and factors contributing to serious or fatal injuries.

-**Datasets Used**

-Motor Vehicle Drivers Dataset
-Non-Motorists (Pedestrians and Cyclists) Dataset

-Used ETL pipeline in aws to deliver data
+Datasets: